RedisLabs/spark-timeseries/README.md

 * Import tool that loads time series files to Redis - `com.redislabs.provider.util.ImportTimeSeriesData`
 * A test suite that compares execution times of common queries using different caching strategies can be found at `src/main/scala/com/run/Main.scala`

+**Note:** The redis extension is only implemented in the Scala library at the moment.

 Time series storage in Redis
 ---